pranav-ganesh/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is `CallMeMaybe` and the **Actor** is the `user`, unless specified otherwise)

-**Use Case 1: Add a person**
+**Use Case 1: Add a contact**

 System : CallMeMaybe (CMM) </br>
-Use Case : UC1 - Add a person </br>
+Use Case : UC1 - Add a contact </br>
 Actor : User </br>
-Guarantees: New person will be added to the address book
+Guarantees: New contact will be added to the address book

 **MSS**

-1. User requests to add a person
+1. User requests to add a contact
-2. Person gets added into the address book
+2. Contact gets added into the address book

     Use case ends.